LiorAgami/catFacts/README.md

 # Cats Facts App

-This App was built for fun and for learning new techniques.
+This App was built for fun and for demonstrating the usage of RxJS operators combined with Angular and 3rd party Api.

 It includes the following technologies: Angular, PHP, RxJS, Es6, Typescript, ngx-toaster, [cat-facts API](https://alexwohlbruck.github.io/cat-facts/docs/).